lunarphp/lunar/docs/src/getcandy/orders.md

 ## Order Notifications

-GetCandy allows you to specific what Laravel mailers/notifications should be available for sending when you update an order's status.
+GetCandy allows you to specify what Laravel mailers/notifications should be available for sending when you update an order's status.
 These are configured in the `getcandy/orders` config file and are defined like so:

 ```php
 'statuses'     => [